Creating Classes

 This material motivated by Haskell Programming from first principles, by Allen and Moronuki.
 The Github user kingparra has notes that might be useful.

-If you are using a compile before GHC 2021, you will need to add
+If you are using a compiler older than GHC 2021, you will need to add

 FlexibleInstances to your language.
 You need this line if you have